loOong-Cheng/HairSimulation--Physics-based-simulation-of-computer-graphics/README.md

 2. Go to the ``Scripting`` window, press the play button to run the script.
 Blender may stuck a while for the first launch.

 3. Go back to ``Layout`` window.
 Press SPACE and you should see hair moving.
-The animation may suffer from low FPS.
+The animation may suffer from low FPS on the first time running.

 ## Result